 2 Preheat oven to 375°F with a rack in the bottom third of the oven.

-3 Whisk together the sugar, flour, and allspice or cinnamon in a large bowl.
+3 Make the apple filling: Whisk together the sugar, flour, and allspice or cinnamon in a large bowl.
 Add the dried sweetened cranberries and toss to coat with the sugar flour mixture.
 Add the apples and toss to coat and make sure that the cranberries are well distributed throughout the apples.
 Sprinkle with the brandy and vanilla extract.

-4 Remove one crust disk from the refrigerator.
+4 Roll out the bottom crust: Remove one crust disk from the refrigerator.
 Let sit at room temperature for 5-10 minutes.
 Sprinkle some flour on top of the disk.
 Roll out with a rolling pin on a lightly floured surface to a 12 inch circle; about 1/8 of an inch thick.